lemlac/apon/README.md

 }
 ```

-Variables can be declared with the pattern `let nane = value in`.
+Variables can be declared with the pattern `let name = value in`.
 Multiple variables can be declared at once seperated by commas.

 ```apon
 let a = 1, b = 2 in